-Intended Audience: Basic to intermediate levels
+Intended Audience: Intermediate levels

 This course will provide information related to recent advances in data acquisition technology, equipment and the methodologies that are being utilized to improve data quality and, in many cases, reduce the cost of 3D survey acquisition.
 The course is appropriate not only for geophysicists involved in survey design and acquisition, but also for those involved in data processing and interpretation who wish to better understand the potential improvements that can be made.
 Both marine and land applications will be discussed.